 Chemical synthesis

 The amount produced by chemical synthesis is known as the reaction yield.
 Typically, yields are expressed as a mass in grams (in a laboratory setting) or as a percentage of the total theoretical quantity that could be produced based on the limiting reagent.
-A side reaction is an unwanted chemical reaction occurring which reduces the desired yield.
+A side reaction is an unwanted chemical reaction that can reduce the desired yield.
 The word synthesis was used first in a chemical context by the chemist Hermann Kolbe.[2]

 1. ^ a b Vogel, A.I.; Tatchell, A.R.; Furnis, B.S.; Hannaford, A.J.; Smith, P.W.G.
 (1996).
 Vogel's Textbook of Practical Organic Chemistry (5th ed.).
 Prentice Hall.
 ISBN 0-582-46236-3.